antonvice/antonvice/README.md

 My name is Anton and I am 26 years old.
 * Certified and practising Machine Learning Engineer
 * Kaggle and Hackathons' participator
-* 5 Years programming on Python and 2 Years experience in Data Analysis and Machine Learning
+* 8 Years programming on Python and 4 Years experience in Data Analysis and Machine Learning
-* Participate in Hackathons and keep my personal blog on LinkedIn
+* Participate in Hackathons and keep my personal blog on [Medium](https://www.medium.com/@AI_Whisperer)

 ### Certifications:
 * Kaggle Learning